prettyboymp/woocommerce/docs/contribution/releases/schedule.md

 ### RC1 (Feature Freeze + 1 week)

-This step is where various internal testing processes are happening: regression testing with canonical extensions, regression testing in multiple environments, and exploration testing (incl. by the contributing teams).
+This step is where various testing processes are happening:

+- internally: regression testing with canonical extensions, regression testing in multiple environments, and exploration testing (incl. by the contributing teams).
+- community: the Developer Advocacy team updates the pre-release announcement so the community can give the RC a try

-### RC2 (RC1 + 2 weeks)
+### RC2 (RC1 + 1 week)

-TODO: not sure, thought is where we communicate RC availability for testing by community, but not sure.
+This step is where we release regressions fixes discovered in RC1, as part of the release stabilization.

+At this point, the Developer Advocacy team continues to update the pre-release announcement.

 ### Final Release (RC2 + 1 week)